N3r0m5ns3r/Learn-python-the-hard-way-/README.md

 # Learn-python-the-hard-way
-My not so impresive almost complete code convoy of Zed's book.
+My not so impresive code convoy of Zed's book.

 ## Table Of Contents
 * [Preface](https://learnpythonthehardway.org/python3/preface.html)